shred/acme4j/README.md

 It is an independent open source implementation that is not affiliated with or endorsed by _Let's Encrypt_.

+## Migration Guide

+Major parts of the _acme4j_ API have changed in this version.

+Please see the [migration guide](https://shredzone.org/maven/acme4j/migration.html) for how to update your code to the new API.
+It should just be a matter of a few minutes.

 ## Features

 * Supports ACME protocol up to [draft 02](https://tools.ietf.org/html/draft-ietf-acme-acme-02)